 What braces colors make your teeth look yellow?

 Yellow and white are two colors that make your teeth appear discolored.
-While white and off-white color options can intensify the yellow-toned teeth, lighter colors like pale yellow, brown or beige make your teeth yellower and gives an image of yellow-looking teeth even form a distance.
+While white and off-white color options can intensify the yellow-toned teeth, lighter colors like pale yellow, brown, or beige make your teeth yellower and give an image of yellow-looking teeth even from a distance.

 Color braces for children and teens

-When it comes to color braces, children and teenagers can happily get along with their orthodontics especially when the color is a one used by the other classmates or friends or a color that teenagers may use to express themselves.
-Whether it is for paying more attention on braces care or staying away from being targeted by peers, color braces are a great encouraging way to make orthodontic treatment a funnier and an enjoyable experience.
+When it comes to color braces, children and teenagers can happily get along with their orthodontics especially when the color is one used by other classmates or friends or a color that teenagers may use to express themselves.
+Whether it is for paying more attention to braces care or staying away from being targeted by peers, color braces are a great encouraging way to make orthodontic treatment a funnier and more enjoyable experience.

-In the meantime, you can help your child with more braces’ maintenance and care tips such as daily brushing of teeth and flossing, using mouthguards for protecting braces during sports or other physical activities or even reminding your kid that it is time for visiting the dentist/orthodontist for check-ups.
+In the meantime, you can help your child with more braces maintenance and care tips.
+You can better encourage children with daily teeth brushing and flossing.
+You may ask your kids to use mouthguards for protecting braces during sports or other physical activities.
+And also remind them that it is time for visiting the dentist/orthodontist for check-ups.

 What are the most popular colors for braces?

-Although you can pick up whatever color that looks good on you, the most loved color braces include pink, bule, purple, orange or combinations of these colors.
+Although you can pick up whatever color that looks good on you, the most loved color braces include pink, blue, purple, orange, or combinations of these colors.

 Blue is a neutral color loved by all age groups from adults to children.
 It fits well with most colors and is chosen similarly by boys and girls.
-The light blue is the classic color for braces while the darker blue shines your teeth even greater.
+Light blue is the classic color for braces while the darker blue shine your teeth even greater.

-Both girls and boys like the pink color.
-The fact that girls can easily coordinate pink with their outfit, their lipstick or other accessories make it a top color used mostly by women.
+Both girls and boys like pink color.
+The fact that girls can easily coordinate pink with their outfit, lipstick, or other accessories make it a top color used mostly by women.

 Regardless of age, purple color braces can’t be ignored as it is among the colors tried by many who are looking for whiter-looking teeth.
 For a dazzling smile, you can combine purple and pink to make your braces and teeth pop.